 - Bridges volunteers annually build over 60 latrines and smoke reducing stoves

-- In 2017, Bridges will begin construction on a regional clinic in a remote area of Nicaragua that will service 18.000 residents with 24 hour care
+- In the fall of 2017, Bridges began construction on a regional clinic in a remote area of Nicaragua that will service 18,000 residents with 24 hour care.
+Construction is due to be completed in March of 2018.

 Bridges to Community to build regional medical clinic in Hormiguero.

 In the RAAN region in remote northeastern Nicaragua, most people are indigenous farmers living on about $1 per day.
 Currently, people walk up to 10 hours to reach a two-room medical outpost in the rural town of Hormiguero.
-For 12 years, Bridges to Community has sent volunteer healthcare professionals to this clinic to collaborate with local doctors and nurses.
-Volunteers see over 100 .
+For 15 years, Bridges to Community has sent volunteer healthcare professionals to this clinic to collaborate with local doctors and nurses.
+Volunteers see on average over 50 patients per day .

 New Medical Brigade Part of Bridges Long Term Health Program Goals